HarryStevens/-DEPRECATED-strings/README.md

 <a name="numberPrependZeros" href="#numberPrependZeros">#</a>strings.<b>numberPrependZeros</b>(<i>string</i>, <i>number</i>)

 Adds zeros before a string so that the length of the string equals a given number of characters.
-Does nothing to the string if it is already longer than the number of characters.
-E.g. `strings.numberPrependZeros("1234", 6) // "001234"`
+Does nothing to the string if it is already longer than the number of characters. `strings.numberPrependZeros("1234", 6) // "001234"`

 <a name="removeCommas" href="#removeCommas">#</a> strings.<b>removeCommas</b>(<i>string</i>)